oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 oVirt engine is using maven version 2.2.x, maven 3.x will not work. yum install -y maven2

-Add Maven to Path:

-      echo "PATH=/usr/share/maven2/bin:$PATH" >> ~/.bashrc

-*   Please validate maven path, as it will change on maven3.
+*   Please validate mvn is in the path

 ##### Maven personal settings